-Taxpayers whose revenue does not exceed MMK 50 million for a given year are exempt from the payment of CT.
+Taxpayers whose revenue does not exceed MMK 50 million during the next twelve-month period are exempt from the payment of CT.

-The 2018 UTL provides that the Government may approve CT exemption or relief with respect to work carried out through donations, aid, or loans by local and domestic organizations.
+The 2019 UTL provides that the Government may approve CT exemption or relief with respect to work carried out through donations, aid, or loans by local and domestic organizations.